 - Star ratings

 If you’re thinking it’s a lot to take in, fret not!
-This article will discuss what Google ad extensions are, what each ad extension type does and how to choose the correct extensions for your business so you can get the most out of them.
+This article will discuss what Google and Microsoft ad extensions are, what each ad extension type does and how to choose the correct extensions for your business so you can get the most out of them.

-What is an ad extension and how do they work?
+What is an ad extension?

 Ad extensions are extra pieces of information that “extend” your ads with useful features for users.
 Because they expand your ads, that means they take up more space on the search results page which, in itself, increases CTR.
 Instant bonus.